What is Thyristor and How it works?

 Voltage controlled device

-Thyristor and Transistor both are electrical switches but the power handling capacity of Thyristors are is far better than transistor.
-Due to having high rating of Thyristor, given in kilowatts, while of transistor power ranges in watts.
-A Thyristor is taken as a closed couple pair of transistors in analysis.
-The main difference between the transistor and Thyristor is, Transistor need continuous switching supply to remain ON but in case of Thyristor we need to trigger it once only and it remains ON.
-For applications like alarm circuit which need to trigger once and stay ON forever, cannot use transistor.
-So, to overcome these problems we use Thyristor.
+Thyristors and transistors are both electrical switches, but the power handling capacity of Thyristors is far better than transistors.
+Due to having a high rating of Thyristor, given in kilowatts, while of transistor power ranges in watts.
+A Thyristor is taken as a closed-coupled pair of transistors in analysis.
+The main difference between the transistor and the Thyristor is that a transistor needs a continuous switching supply to remain ON, but in the case of a Thyristor, we need to trigger it once only, and it remains ON.
+For applications like an alarm circuit which need to trigger once and stay ON forever, cannot use a transistor.
+So, to overcome these problems, we use a Thyristor.
+Understanding thyristor vs transistor differences is crucial for selecting the right component for your application.

-There are some more differences between Thyristor and Transistor are given below in table:
+There are some more differences between Thyristor and Transistor are given below in the table:

 Property